carsonmw3/wavelet-compression/README.md

 - `components` to be compressed; look in AMReX Header files to determine the indices of desired component(s)
 - `keep`, the percentage used to calculate the threshold for keeping wavelet coefficients.
 Higher values lead to less compression but higher accuracy/lower loss.
 To start, try keep=0.99, 0.999, 0.9999 in `-estimate` mode.
 - `compressedDir`, the directory where the compressed data will be written (must already exist)

+For the decompression mode, the user need only specify `compressedDir`.

 Thus, an example run could look like:
 `./wavelet-compression datadir="../../../combustiondata/" mintime=74 maxtime=79 minlevel=0 maxlevel=3 components=0 6 25 46 keep=0.999 compressedDir="../../wavelet/" -c`